Did you know that you can experience the benefits of cannabis without feeling high?

 To the uninitiated, cannabis gets associated as making you sleepiness, move slow or laugh uncontrollably… however that is a misinformed perspective that forgets all the incredible benefits it can provide.
 The cannabis plant and it’s many different strains actually has many powerful components which can be isolated, extracted and concentrated to create products that provide many different benefits.

-CBD and THC are the most common and widely known.
+CBD and THC are the most common and can be found in indicas, sativas and hybrids.
 Even though they come from the same plant and have 3 letter acronyms there is significant differences.
 Before we dig into the specifics of each let’s consider the benefits CBD and THC can provide individually or together.

 What are the benefits of CBD and THC?